hannemann/vdr-hls-web-player/readme.md

 * Intel(R) Celeron(R) CPU G1610T @ 2.30GHz
 * 01:00.0 VGA compatible controller: NVIDIA Corporation GK208 [GeForce GT 630 Rev. 2] (rev a1)

+## Notes on IOS
+since i don't own an ios device its hard for me to test anything if i change something, but i try not to break compatibility.
+I was not able to stream via HTTPS with a self signed certificat or using authentication for now.
+If you have any ideas about this please contact me.

 Have fun